vinfreecs/genga/docs/Run.rst

 Before running GENGA, an initial conditions file must be provided, as described in :ref:`InitialConditions`.
 An example of an initial conditions file with 2048 planetesimals is provided in the GENGA repository (initialplanet_2048.dat).

-All relevant user parameters can be set in the :literal:`param.dat` file, as described in :ref:`ParamFile`.
+All relevant user parameters can be set in the :ref:`param.dat<ParamFile>` file, as described in :ref:`ParamFile`.
 An example is also provided in the source directory.

 GENGA can be started with::